alainmbebi/mixed-norms-GRN/README.md

 # D3GRN
 The Matlab source code of D3GRN can be obtained from: https://github.com/chenxofhit/D3GRN

 # ANOVerence
-Because of some technical issue (e.g code's accessibility), we were not able to reproduce ANOVerence results and used the inferred network from DREAM5 challenge instead.
+Because of some technical issue (e.g code's accessibility:  http://www2.bio.ifi.lmu.de/˜kueffner/anova.tar.gz), we were not able to reproduce ANOVerence results and used the inferred network from DREAM5 challenge instead.

 4. Although the codes here were tested on Fedora 29 (Workstation Edition) using R (version 3.6.1), they can run under any Linux or Windows OS distributions, as long as all the required packages are compatible with the desired R version.